Senior Writer: Shubham Rajpara

 Integration with other customer service software is one of the biggest advantages of cloud call center software, which is not possible in traditional PBX systems.

-A call center software easily integrates with helpdesk software or ticketing systems.
+A call center software easily integrates with helpdesk software or IT ticketing systems.
 Issuing tickets are a good help while dealing with customer queries as it allows you to offer immediate responses even when a live agent isn’t around.
 It also converts calls, missed calls, and voicemails to tickets.

 It also has the ability to integrate with customer relationship management software that helps in conversions, lead nurturance, and sales.